fuzzybinary/godot_dart/README.md

 # Using

 Note there are two ways to use Dart with Godot: as an extension language and as a Script language.
-Both are only partially implemented
+Both are only partially implemented.

 ## Dart classes as Scripts

-Scripts require a little bit more setup, but can then be attached to exiting nodes, just like any other GDScript.
+Scripts can then be attached to exiting nodes, just like any other GDScript.
 You should be able to create a Dart script by using the "Attach Script" command in the editor.
-This will create the necessary boilerplate for a Dart Script.
+This will create the necessary boilerplate for a Dart script.

 While not required, the easiest way to create a scripts is to use `build_runner` and the `godot_dart_builder` package.
 After creating your script, run `build_runner`